-On 13 March 2019, the Internal Rules were revised to reflect developments in the Company's practices and changes to the Afep-Medef Code, which was itself revised in June 2018 and lastly on 25 March 2020.
+The Internal Rules were revised on 25 March 2020 to reflect developments in the Company's practices and changes to the Afep-Medef Code, which was itself revised in 2020, and most recently, on 23 March 2021.

 The Internal Rules describe the rules of procedure, roles and responsibilities of the Board of Directors and its specialised Committees, and establish the principle of regular formal self-assessments of the Board's practices.
-They also set forth the process for appointing the Lead Director and define his or her role and provide for restrictions on the powers of the Chief Executive Officer.
+They also set forth the process for appointing the Lead Director and define his or her main duties and provide for restrictions on the powers of the Chief Executive Officer.

-The rules of conduct and ethics and the principles of sound governance applicable to members of the Board of Directors and embedded in the Internal Rules are described below in section 5.5.5 Rules of $conduct-Conflicts\ of\ interest-Protection\ of\ minority\ shareholders.$
+The rules of conduct and ethics and the principles of sound governance applicable to members of the Board of Directors and embedded in the Internal Rules are described below in section 5.5.5 Rules of conduct - Conflicts of interest - Protection of minority shareholders.